 People are living unhealthier lives

-The study shows that more people have started to live unhealthier lives during the corona crisis.
+The study shows that more people have started to live unhealthier lives during the COVID-19 crisis.
 Smokers are smoking more, and the number of overweight people is rising.
 RIVM has also observed an increase in the burden of disease due to delays in specialised care, for example interventions that could be planned.
-Mental health is also under pressure due to the corona crisis.
+Mental health is also under pressure due to the COVID-19 crisis.
 One-third of the population feels more despondent, and one-third feels more stressed and anxious than before the crisis.

 Lower-educated people more severely affected

-RIVM concludes that the corona crisis affects lower-educated individuals much more severely.
+RIVM concludes that the COVID-19 crisis affects lower-educated individuals much more severely.
 They are more likely to have chronic illnesses, and are therefore at higher risk of a more serious course of disease.
 In addition, they have fewer opportunities to work from home, and their jobs are more often insecure.
 This also has a major impact on the mental health of this group.
 Mental health is also under pressure in other groups, including adolescents, young adults and the elderly.
 The pandemic also exacerbates the contrasting differences between generations.
 Young people feel that their freedom is being restricted by the coronavirus measures, which are primarily intended to protect older people.

 Future public health challenges becoming even more urgent

 Persistently high burden of disease due to cardiovascular disease and cancer; the steady growth in the group of older people still living on their own while suffering from dementia and from other complex issues; the increasing mental pressure on teenagers and young adults: before the start of the coronavirus pandemic, these were the major challenges in public health in the Netherlands.
-These tasks have now become even more urgent, according to RIVM, especially since the coronavirus or other viruses are expected to remain relevant health risks, even if there is a vaccine.
+These tasks have now become even more urgent, according to RIVM, especially since the coronavirus SARS-CoV-2 or other viruses are expected to remain relevant health risks, even if there is a vaccine.

 Need for broader consideration of measures

-In the initial phase of the coronavirus pandemic, there was understandably a strong focus on COVID-19 patients and the care that they needed.
+In the initial phase of the COVID-19 pandemic, there was understandably a strong focus on COVID-19 patients and the care that they needed.
 The economic consequences of the measures also received attention shortly after.
 However, in that initial phase, other important aspects received far less attention: perceived health, loneliness, self-management (control over one’s own life), quality of life, and a sense of significance.
 It is important to take these health perspectives into account in future measures.

 Indirect positive effects of COVID-19

-RIVM also outlines positive effects of the coronavirus pandemic.
+RIVM also outlines positive effects of the COVID-19 crisis.
 The application of digital technologies has increased enormously, for example.
 Remote care concepts are implemented much more widely, there has been a major surge in the digital emancipation of the elderly, and working from home also gives people more control of their own lives and more time with their families.
 In addition, there is a stronger sense of connection within the neighbourhood and more intensive cooperation between different parties in the healthcare system.

 Better prepared for the future